hamzadaoud/namesearch/README.md

 ## Credits

-This project was created by [Hamza Daoud] as a demonstration of web development skills.
+This project was created by me as a demonstration of my web development skills, but  mostly I was trying to make a logic using php and js.